SocheathSok/Automatic-Maze-Navigation-System/README.md

 <!-- License -->
 ## License
-This project is licensed under the MIT License - see the [LICENSE.md][license_url] file for details
+This project is licensed under the MIT License - see the [LICENSE][license_url] file for details

 <!-- Shoutout to other projects, plugin, or minor tools -->